Ever since my children were young, I've helped them handmake gifts. Now they're grown up, and they do the same thing with their kids.

 - Surprise: You can get colorful hand towels that she can use like potholders and have the kids draw or write on the back using a permanent marker.

 There are so many sites out there that let you send or upload a picture, add a saying and then get it made and sent back.
 Be sure to check out the site with the Better Business Bureau to ensure they are legitimate before you use them.

-- I've used Zazzle before and I like them, but there are many other sites that make similar photo sites.
+- I've used Zazzle before, and I like them, but many other sites make similar photo sites.

 - Upload a photo of the kids, a favorite pet, Mom in her favorite chair, or a family snapshot.
 The site you choose will take care of everything else; all they need from you is the photo!